Michael Feeney Callan: Books

 Callan won the Hennessy Literary Award for his short story, Baccy, and was anthologised in Best Irish Short Stories (Elek, London, 1978).
 Thereafter he diversified widely, publishing fiction and non-fiction.

 Callan wrote a series of British television adaptation novels of differing genres, including Capital City (ITV), Target: The Bronze Heist (Target), Sweet Sixteen and Jockey School (all BBC), and the novel Lovers and Dancers, set in Ireland during the famine.
 Lovers and Dancers was inspired by Anthony Trollope's early writing and was reissued by Random House in the mid-1990s.
 In 2002, Callan published Did You Miss Me?, a novel exploring difficult female themes which was issued in a revised version in 2014.

-Callan has written biographies of Sean Connery, Anthony Hopkins, and longtime friend Richard Harris.
+Callan has written biographies of Julie Christie, Sean Connery, Anthony Hopkins, Robert Redford, and his longtime friend Richard Harris.
 The Connery book was referred to as "a necessity for Connery and Bond fans" by the Los Angeles Times and is the sole reference work on Connery quoted in Albert "Cubby" Broccoli's autobiography.
 A new edition, revised and updated to cover Connery's formal retirement, was published by Nouveau Monde Editions, Paris, in March 2012 (ISBN 978-1852279929).
+His biography of Redford (Robert Redford: The Biography; Knopf, 2011) was chosen by the Sunday Times as one of its recommended Best Books of 2011.
+It was subsequently awarded the Lucien Barriere Prize for Literature by the jury of the Deauville American Film Festival.

 For fifteen years from the mid-nineties, Callan travelled throughout the United States interviewing more than 300 sources for Robert Redford: The Biography (Knopf, 2011).
 The book was written with the co-operation of Redford, who traveled to Ireland to work with Callan and provided access to his diaries, scripts and personal records.
 In the course of its preparation, Callan spent extensive time with many of Redford's key collaborators.
 Entertainment Weekly selected Robert Redford: The Biography as one of its 10 Best Movie Books of 2011.
 Robert Redford: The Biography was published in mass market paperback by Vintage Books in 2012.